//the operating model

 QA Operational

-Quality gates inside the execution loop.
-Designed by humans, enforced by a skeptical review agent — the generator never grades its own homework.
+Entirely agentic.
+Quality gates inside the Execution loop that answer: how do we get there, automatically?
+Designed by humans, enforced by a skeptical review agent.

 //2.
 Execution — The inner loop